Who we are

 RSVP is sponsored by the University of Northern Colorado, and receives funding from the Corporation for National and Community Service, Area Agency on Aging, United Way of Weld County, Colorado Division of Insurance, Wells Fargo and private donors.

 What we do

-RSVP provides volunteers with orientation, training and placement services, teaching and learning new skills, building new friendships, on-duty accident and liability insurance, recognition awards and events, mileage reimbursement and a bimonthly news letter.
+RSVP provides volunteers with orientation, training and placement services, teaching and learning new skills, building new friendships, on-duty accident and liability insurance, recognition awards and events, and a bimonthly newsletter.

 The Weld County RSVP has received several awards including the Greeley/ Weld County Senior Award, Group Publishing Community Service Award, Public Service Senior Award, JC Penny Golden Rule Award, Public Service Seniors Award, Colorado Cares Service Award and United Way Volunteer of Excellence.

 RSVP is housed in Brown Hall on President's Row on UNC’s central campus.
 Please go to the northwest doors and ring the door bell or knock on the door closet to handicap parking.